-Over the years, these lovely natured dogs have found their way into the hearts and homes of many people, although not as many as they deserve.
+Over the years these good-natured dogs have found their way into the hearts and homes of many people although not as many as they deserve.
 These spaniels are never happier than when they become part of a family and they truly enjoy being part of everything that goes on in a household.
-Clumber Spaniels are, in a nutshell, a lovely companion and one that always seems to be on their best behaviour around the home and anywhere else their owners take them.
+Clumber Spaniels are in a nutshell sweet-natured companions and family pets that always seems to be on their best behaviour around the home and anywhere else their owners take them.

-However, what is known is that it was the Duke of Newcastle who developed the breed and that his dogs were renowned for their hunting skills all over England.
+However what is known is that it was the Duke of Newcastle who developed the breed and that his dogs were renowned for their hunting skills all over England.
 This naturally meant that other estates around the country were keen to own spaniels that were bred by the Duke’s kennels.
 There are paintings of white and lemon Clumber Spaniels posing with the Duke which are thought to be the ancestors of the Clumber Spaniels we see today.

 Clumber Spaniels were also bred by King George V and many of his dogs were destined to become champion dogs.
-Other fans of the breed continued to promote them, but with the advent of the First and Second World Wars, the number of Clumbers fell into decline.
+Other fans of the breed continued to promote them but with the advent of the First and Second World Wars the number of Clumbers fell into decline.
 Luckily a few dedicated people and breeders ensured these lovely dogs did not disappear altogether and continued to produce excellent examples of the breed ensuring these lovely spaniels survived.

-Height at the withers: Males 43 - 51 cm, Females 43 - 51 cm
+Height at the withers: Males 43 - 51 cm Females 43 - 51 cm

-Average weight: Males 29.5 - 34 kg, Females 25 - 29.5 kg
+Average weight: Males 29.5 - 34 kg Females 25 - 29.5 kg

 Clumber Spaniels are the heavier than other spaniels and they boast having a dense and silky coat.
-They are renowned for their gentle, thoughtful expression and their "Clumber Roll" which means they tend to stand out in a crowd.
-They have large, square heads with heavy brows and a nice deep stop.
+They are renowned for their gentle thoughtful expression and their "Clumber Roll" which means they tend to stand out in a crowd.
+They have large square heads with heavy brows and a nice deep stop.
 Muzzles are square and dogs have nicely developed upper lips.

 Their eyes are full of expression and boast being a nice deep amber or darker colour.
-Clumber Spaniels have large, well-covered vine shaped ears which hang slightly forward and which are slightly feathered.
+Clumber Spaniels have large well-covered vine shaped ears which hang slightly forward and which are slightly feathered.
 They have a strong jaw with a perfect scissor bite where their upper teeth neatly overlap their lower ones.
-They boast longish, powerful and quite thick necks and strong, well-muscled sloping shoulders.
-Front legs are well boned, strong and straight.
+They boast longish powerful and quite thick necks and strong well-muscled sloping shoulders.
+Front legs are well boned strong and straight.

-Clumbers have a well-muscled, strong long body with a deep chest and well sprung ribs.
+Clumbers have a well-muscled strong long body with a deep chest and well sprung ribs.
 Their loins are muscular and nicely let down on the flanks.
 Their hindquarters are well developed and strong with powerful back legs.
-Their feet are round, well covered and large.
+Their feet are round well covered and large.
 Tails are set low and extremely well feathered which dogs carry level to their backs.

-When it comes to their coat, the Clumber boasts having a lot of silky, straight hair which lies close to their body.
+When it comes to their coat the Clumber boasts having a lot of silky straight hair which lies close to their body.
 Their legs and chests are both nicely feathered.
 They come in two colour-types being as follows:

 Dogs can have a few markings on their heads and freckles are allowed on their muzzles which adds to their overall appealing looks.

-The Clumber Spaniel is the ideal choice for the first-time owner because not only are these dogs intelligent and therefore easy to train, they are known for being extremely good around children and other pets too.
+The Clumber Spaniel is the ideal choice for the first-time owner because not only are these dogs intelligent and therefore easy to train they are known for being extremely good around children and other pets too.
 The only thing to worry about would be their size because these spaniels might just be too big for anyone who lives in a smaller house.
-With this said, they would be the perfect choice for families who boast a bigger property and nice large, secure back garden.
+With this said they would be the perfect choice for families who boast a bigger property and nice large secure back garden.

-Clumbers may not be as fast as their lighter boned spaniel cousins, but they do boast a strong instinct to work which often sees these dogs pushing their way through the undergrowth to investigate a scent.
+Clumbers may not be as fast as their lighter boned spaniel cousins but they do boast a strong instinct to work which often sees these dogs pushing their way through the undergrowth to investigate a scent.
 They are known to be independent spirits which people often mistake for being stubborn.
-When young, they can be quite boisterous, but by the age of 2 or 3, the Clumber Spaniel settles down into a good natured character that is a pleasure to be around although even as adults, they like playing the clown when the mood takes them.
+When young they can be quite boisterous but by the age of 2 or 3 the Clumber Spaniel settles down into a good-natured character that is a pleasure to be around although even as adults they like playing the clown when the mood takes them.

-Clumbers are also renowned for their snoring and they do tend to "slobber" quite a bit, especially when excited or after they've had a drink of water.
-Unlike many other spaniels, the Clumber tends to be a little wary of people they don't know, but they would never show any sort of aggressive behaviour towards strangers, they simply remain aloof and standoffish until they get to know the person a little better.
+Clumbers are also renowned for their snoring and they do tend to "slobber" quite a bit especially when excited or after they've had a drink of water.
+Unlike many other spaniels the Clumber tends to be a little wary of people they don't know but they would never show any sort of aggressive behaviour towards strangers they simply remain aloof and standoffish until they get to know the person a little better.

-Being highly intelligent, the Clumber Spaniel is very easy to train with the added bonus being there is nothing these dogs like more than to please their masters.
-More recently they have been trained as tracking dogs, some of them have even been trained to do "heelwork to music" and others excel at agility.
+Being highly intelligent the Clumber Spaniel is very easy to train with the added bonus being there is nothing these dogs like more than to please their masters.
+More recently they have been trained as tracking dogs some of them have even been trained to do "heelwork to music" and others excel at agility.
 Clumbers are also trained under the PAT Dog scheme which sees them visiting people in hospital and residents of retirement and nursing homes.

 Clumbers are a good choice as family pets because they are extremely tolerant of children.
-They are easy-going, laid back characters and they just adore being part of a family.
-However, when young Clumbers are known to be a little boisterous which means any interaction between dogs and children needs to be well supervised by an adult to make sure nobody gets knocked over, frightened or hurt during playtime.
+They are easy-going laid back characters and they just adore being part of a family.
+However when young Clumbers are known to be a little boisterous which means any interaction between dogs and children needs to be well supervised by an adult to make sure nobody gets knocked over frightened or hurt during playtime.

 The average life expectancy of a Clumber Spaniel is between 9 to 15 years when properly cared for and fed an appropriate good quality diet to suit their ages.